Raymond V. Carman Jr., Ph.D.

 Associate Professor of Political Science in Plattsburgh, New York

-Dr. Carman joined the SUNY Plattsburgh Department of Political Science in Fall 2014.
-Previously, from Fall 2010 – Spring 2014, he was a Visiting Instructor of Political Science at Lycoming College in Williamsport, PA.
-Dr. Carman earned his Ph.D. from Binghamton University, where he specialized in American Politics, generally, and the courts, in particular.
+Dr. Carman joined the SUNY Plattsburgh Department of Political Science in Fall 2014, and has served as chair of the department since Fall 2024.
+Previously, from Fall 2010 to Spring 2014, he was a Visiting Instructor of Political Science at Lycoming College in Williamsport, Pa.
+Dr. Carman earned his Ph.D. from Binghamton University.
+His teaching and research interests include the constitution, courts, judges, and the law.
+In 2025, Dr. Carman received the SUNY Chancellor’s Award for Excellence in Faculty Service.